 - Transfer the custard to a bowl to cool and cover with plastic wrap.
 The plastic wrap should touch the top of the custard to prevent a skin from forming.
 Place in the refrigerator to cool (about 2 hours).

 - After the custard, strawberry sauce and puree have cooled, pour the custard into the ice cream maker.
-Churn according to manufacturer’s instructions until the ice cream reaches soft set stage.
+Churn according to manufacturer’s instructions until the ice cream reaches the soft set stage.
 Add the strawberries and puree.
 Continue to churn until the ice cream is well mixed and has begin to set.

 - Transfer the ice cream to a freezer safe container, and place in the freezer until completely firm.
-This will vary based on how frozen is the ice cream is when it’s removed from ice cream maker.
+This will vary based on how frozen the ice cream is when it’s removed from the ice cream maker.
 (Ours took 4 - 6 hours.)
 Serve cold.